 The predatory aggressive behavior of dogs is frequently triggered by movement of children on skateboards, roller blades, and bicycles.
 Predatory aggressive behavior is probably more common in dogs developed for herdings, such as border collies and Australian shepherds, but it can happen in other breeds.

-A case in point is a 10-year-old girl who was attacked by two pit bull dogs while riding her bicycle in December, 2011 in Louisville Kentucky.
-The victim claims the dogs came out of nowhere, and started pulling on her legs and arms, and this caused her to fall from her bicycle.
+A case in point is a 10-year-old girl who was attacked by two pit bull dogs while riding her bicycle in December 2011 in Louisville Kentucky.
+The victim claims the dogs came out of nowhere and started pulling on her legs and arms, and this caused her to fall from her bicycle.
 She escaped from the dogs by jumping into a nearby truck.
-A relative who happen to be nearby, heard the commotion, and chased the dogs away without incident.
-The injuries the child sustained fortunately were non-threatening.
+A relative who happened to be nearby heard the commotion and chased the dogs away without incident.
+The injuries the child sustained, fortunately, were non-threatening.